ayush51/tutorial/tutorial.md

 ### A Surfly session

 Surfly comes with several different options for communicating with other users.
 You may decide to video or text chat, and followers can highlight areas with the drawing tool.
 If Surfly is integrated to your website, you can adapt the way a session starts, looks and behaves by changing the default settings.
-This is easily accomplished by specifying your prefences in the Surfly widget.
+This is easily accomplished by specifying your preferences in the Surfly widget.
 If you would like greater control over the user interface, you can also fully customise it through the API (please see the documentation for further details).

 The main points covered in the session modification section are: